This page has moved to here!

 David Warshaw, Ph.D.’79, Chair

-The department faculty is involved with two highly prestigious National Institutes of Health (NIH) Program Project Grants to study genetic forms of heart failure and aortic aneurysms.
+The department faculty is involved with two highly prestigious NIH Program Project Grants to study genetic forms of heart failure and aortic aneurysms.
 These multi-investigator grants serve as the foundation for collaborative efforts within the department and across institutions (Johns Hopkins, UMass, Univ.
 Cincinnati, UTSouthwestern, and UPenn).
 Kathleen Trybus, Ph.D., was awarded a new NIH R21 award to study the molecular basis of malaria parasite movement and cell invasion, while Michael Previs, Ph.D., received a much sought after NIH K99/R00 award for junior investigators to investigate the molecular basis of genetic forms of cardiomyopathies.
 During this fiscally challenging time, the department continues to compete effectively for limited extramural funds, with all tenure-track faculty being funded.
 The faculty published numerous articles in prestigious journals such as Proceedings of the National Academy of Science, Molecular Biology of the Cell, and the Journal of Biological Chemistry, as well as serving on editorial boards for several journals.

-In education, faculty members contribute substantially to both medical and graduate programs, and have been nominated for teaching awards in the medical school curriculum.
-Dr. Berger serves as Director of Graduate Education for the College of Medicine and was instrumental in the launch of the new umbrella program in Cell, Molecular, and Biomedical Sciences.
+In education, faculty contribute substantially to both medical and graduate programs, and have been nominated for teaching awards in the medical school curriculum.
+Dr. Berger serves as Director of Graduate Education for the College of Medicine and was instrumental in the successful launch of the new Master of Medical Science Degree Program.
 Drs.
-Radermacher and Ruiz once again held a “Practical Course on Threedimensional Cryo Electron Microscopy of Single Particles” that attracted over 20 international scientists.
+Radermacher and Ruiz continue to offer a “Practical Course on Three-dimensional Cryo Electron Microscopy of Single Particles” that attracts over 20 international scientists.

 Last modified December 05 2016 11:21 AM